vlelee/javet-exchange/README.md

     * Stocks - ticker and name
     * Stock Prices - market price of a given stock with a timestamp
     * Strategy Configurations - user inputted information for strategy - stock, price, exit threshold, etc.
-    * Trades - information about a market order - # shares, share price, ticker,
+    * Trades - information about a market order - # shares, share price, ticker, etc.
 * REST API
     * Creates entities, repositories, services and controllers to represent the database mappings
     * Allows access to add, update and retrieve elements in the database via GET, POST and PUT requests